videojs/http-streaming/README.md

 * can be used as a source option

 Similar to `customTagParsers`, with `customTagMappers` you can pass an array of custom m3u8 tag mapper objects.
 See https://github.com/videojs/m3u8-parser#custom-parsers

+##### cacheEncryptionKeys
+* Type: `boolean`
+* can be used as an initialization option

+This option forces the player to cache AES-128 encryption keys internally instead of requesting the key alongside every segment request.
+This option defaults to `false`.

 ### Runtime Properties
 Runtime properties are attached to the tech object when HLS is in